 Companies can increase some of the functions of their products and charge the consumer accordingly for the new function.
-If the consumer believes that the new feature is worth its price, they would not buy it otherwise.
-Companies that participate in monopolistic competition emphasize “having no price differences” to promote their products, such as the support of NBA superstars.
-Los Angeles Lakers superstar Kobe Bryant supports and dresses Nike, while Orlando Magic superstar Dwight Howard supports and dresses Adidas.
+In addition to this, companies that participate in monopolistic competition often emphasize “having no price differences” to promote their products.
+This is often done through the support of NBA superstars.
+For example, Kobe Bryant supports and dresses Nike while Dwight Howard supports and dresses Adidas.

 The restaurant industry is another example of a monopolistically competitive market.
 There are many restaurants throughout the country that offer similar products and services but have their own unique features that set them apart from the other restaurants.